AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-configure.md

 ## Configuration Overview

-To set up the Experience Cloud integration for a Commerce instance, complete the following steps.
+To set up the Experience Cloud integration for a Commerce instance, complete the following

 1. Check the Commerce application environment.

-1. Enable the Commerce Admin Unified Experience extension
+1. Enable the Commerce Admin Unified Experience extension.

-1. Connect to the Adobe I/O Events
+1. Connect to the Adobe I/O Events.

 1. Test the integration.

 ## Check the Commerce application and environment

 - Verify that IMS is enabled on the Commerce instance
-- Verify that Commerce Admin accounts for the Cloud instance can successfully authenticate when IMS is enabled
+- Verify that Commerce Admin administrators for the Commerce instance can successfully authenticate when IMS is enabled
 - Verify that the required extensions are available in the cloud project environment

-1. On your local workstation, change to the project directory for your Commerce on cloud project.
+1. On your local workstation, change to the project directory for your Commerce project.

-1. Check out the environment branch for the instance you plan to configure.
+1. Check out the environment branch for the instance you want integrate with Experience Cloud.

 1. Verify that Adobe IMS is enabled.